fikriwahab/RSA-OAEP-Toolkit/README.md

 python build.py
 ```

 The output is placed under `dist/`.
 On Windows the binary is named `RSA-OAEP.exe` and can be launched by double-clicking; on Linux and macOS the file is just `RSA-OAEP`.
-The logo asset and all source modules are bundled into the single-file binary, so the executable is self-contained and does not depend on a Python installation on the target machine.

 ## Key file format